grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 <a href="https://github.com/resonantdsp/swankyamp"><img  width="70%" class="mx-auto d-block" src="img/swankyamp.png"></a>

 Swanky Amp is a tube amplifier simulation DSP plugin which aims to capture the details in the dynamics of tube amplifiers.
 The DSP is primarily written in [Faust](https://faust.grame.fr/), whereas the UI is written in C++ using the [JUCE](https://www.juce.com).
 Follow the [demo here](https://www.youtube.com/watch?v=pz3v87VMQfk).
+A commercial version is [available here](https://www.resonantdsp.com/swankyamp/).

 ## [Web Synth](https://github.com/Ameobea/web-synth)